New York Eviction Notice

 Legal Requirements for Eviction Notices

-To ensure that eviction notices are legally valid, they must include the following information:
+To ensure that eviction notices are legally valid, they must include specific information.
+Furthermore, missing any of these elements can invalidate the notice and delay the eviction process.

-- The full name and address of the landlord and tenant.
+Complete Identification: The full name and address of the landlord and tenant.
+Additionally, this ensures proper legal identification of all parties involved.

-- The number of days the tenant has to comply.
+Compliance Timeline: The number of days the tenant has to comply.
+Therefore, this provides clear expectations for tenant response.

 Serving an Eviction Notice

 Eviction notices must be served correctly to be legally recognized.
-Acceptable methods of service include:
+Moreover, improper service can invalidate the entire eviction process and require starting over.

-- Delivery to a person of suitable age and discretion on the property, followed by mailing the notice.
+Substitute Service: Delivery to a person of suitable age and discretion on the property, followed by mailing the notice.
+Therefore, this option works when tenants are unavailable for direct service.

-- Posting the notice on the premises if other methods fail, followed by mailing.
+Posting and Mailing: Posting the notice on the premises if other methods fail, followed by mailing.
+However, this method should only be used when other options are not feasible.

 Important Considerations